stefpi/stefpi.github.io/src/markdown/projects/distributed-mlx-dp.md

 	return loss
 ```

-Finally, we have our training loop, which we will limit to 100 batches since we are just testing and looking at how we can increase per-batch performance.
+Finally, we have our training loop, which we will limit to 100 batches since we are just testing.
+As we implement more and see promising results, this size will go up.

 ```python
 for batch in data_iter: